Aureylzz/securecodebox-scanner-rust/notes.md

 - Using `--locked` flag prevents pulling newer incompatible versions
 - Upgrading to Rust 1.87 provided sufficient headroom

+### Understanding cargo-audit Exit Codes

+Key learning: cargo-audit uses exit codes to communicate results, not just success/failure:

+- Exit code 0: No vulnerabilities found
+- Exit code 1: Vulnerabilities found (this is a SUCCESS case!)
+- Exit code 2+: Actual errors

+This is similar to grep - exit code 1 means "no matches" which is still a successful run.

 ## Ideas

 - Consider caching cargo-audit installation in a separate build stage to speed up builds